2021-09-18: Pascal: Marche

 In 1913 he was awarded the Elkan Naumburg Fellowship in Music and studied with Walter Courvosier at the Conservatory in Munich until the outbreak of war in 1914.
 Timothy Mather Spelman returned to New York where he worked on his own compositions, taught musical theory, and gave lecture recitals on the history of opera.
 At that time he married the writer Leolyn Louise Everett.
 In 1917 Timothy Mather Spelman was called to Washington to serve as assistant director of Band Musicians' Training in the War Department under Wallace Goodrich.
 But in 1919 the Spelmans moved to Florence (Italy), leased and later bought the Villa Razzolini which became their home for the rest of their lifes.
 They only left Italy for the time of World War II when the Spelmans came back to the US.
 They returned to the villa in 1947 where they continued restoration work on the house and its gardens as well as composing and writing.
 Timothy Mather Spelman died on 21 August 1970 in Florence (Italy).

-Other compositions by Timothy Mather Spelman include the stage works "La Magnifica" and "The Sea Rovers", the opera "Miles Standish", a symphony, an oboe concerto, a piano sonata, a string quartet, the choral works "Pervigilium Veneris" and the cantata "Litany of the Middle Ages" as well as many other chamber compositions and songs.
+Other compositions by Timothy Mather Spelman include the operas "La Magnifica", "The Sea Rovers" and "Miles Standish", a symphony, an oboe concerto, a piano sonata, a string quartet, the choral works "Pervigilium Veneris" and the cantata "Litany of the Middle Ages" as well as many other chamber compositions and songs.

-In my posession are a few autograph music manuscripts of works by Timothy Mather Spelman.
+In my posession are a few autograph music manuscripts and printed scores of works by Timothy Mather Spelman.
 My small archive includes:

 1) Saints' Days, for orchestra

-The full score of the composition was published by J. & W. Chester in 1926 and the premiere of last movement "Assisi" was on 26 March 1926 by no one less than the Boston Symphony Orchestra under Serge Koussevitzky.
+The premiere of last movement "Assisi" was on 26 March 1926 by no one less than the Boston Symphony Orchestra under Serge Koussevitzky.
 The first complete performance of the orchestral version was done by the Orchestre Straram under Walther Straram in Paris on 21 February 1929.

 2) Opera "The Sea-Rovers"